Marge Simpson: Voice

 Marge's voice is performed by Julie Kavner, who also does the voices of Marge's mother Jacqueline and her sisters Patty and Selma.
 Kavner had been part of the regular cast of The Tracey Ullman Show.
 Voices were needed for the shorts, so the producers decided to ask Kavner and fellow cast member Dan Castellaneta to voice Marge and Homer rather than hire more actors.
 Part of Kavner's contract says that she will never have to promote The Simpsons on video and she rarely performs Marge's voice in public because she believes it "destroys the illusion.
 People feel these are real people."
 Kavner takes recording sessions seriously and feels that voice acting is "a little more limiting than live acting.
 And I have nothing to do with my character's movement."

 Marge's raspy voice is only slightly different from Kavner's, who has a "honeyed gravel voice" which she says is due to "a bump on [her] vocal cords."
 While Marge is her most famous character, Kavner's favorite characters to voice are Patty and Selma because "they're really funny and sad at the same time."
 In The Simpsons Movie, some scenes, such as Marge's video message to Homer, were recorded over one hundred times, leaving Kavner exhausted.
 Kristen Bell provided Marge's singing voice in "The Star of the Backstage".

 Until 1998, Kavner was paid $30,000 per episode.
 During a pay dispute in 1998, Fox threatened to replace the six main voice actors with new actors, going as far as preparing to cast new voices.
 However, the dispute was soon resolved and she received $125,000 per episode until 2004 when the voice actors demanded that they be paid $360,000 an episode.
 The issue was resolved a month later, and Kavner earned $250,000 per episode.
-After salary re-negotiations in 2008, the voice actors receive approximately $400,000 per episode.
+Following salary re-negotiations in 2008, the voice actors receive approximately $400,000 per episode.
 Three years later, with Fox threatening to cancel the series unless production costs were cut, Kavner and the other cast members accepted a 30 percent pay cut, down to just over $300,000 per episode.